-Formed by Ken Hensley of Uriah Heep, and Brian and John Glascock (later of Jethro Tull), The Gods were the successors of The Rolling Stones at the Marquee Club in London.
-The band released two albums amoungst numerous personal changes, including Greg Lake, Mick Taylor and members of Uriah Heep
+Formed by Ken Hensley of Uriah Heep, Brian and John Glascock (latter would join Jethro Tull) and Joe Konas, The Gods were the successors of The Rolling Stones at the Marquee Club in London in 1965.
+The band released two albums amoungst numerous personnel changes, including Greg Lake, Mick Taylor and Lee Kerslake, and eventually morphed into the band Toe Fat, while Hensley and Paul Newton would form Spice/Uriah Heep.

 Organ/drum duo from Sweden, Hansson & Karlsson were early jazz-rock pioneers.
 Despite having Jimi Hendrix as fan and jam partner, recordings were near-impossible to find outside their native country.
 Hansson would later achieve international success as a solo artist.